EU agrees to share airline passenger data with U.S

 "At the same time, it fully meets the security needs of the United States of America and the EU.
 Under the new agreement, data of passengers travelling to the United States of America will be used to fight serious transnational crime and terrorism," she said.

-Prior to departure airlines must make the data available to U.S. authorities, including the names, addresses, credit card details and seat numbers of the travellers.
+Prior to departure airlines must make the data available to U.S. authorities, including the names, addresses, credit card details and seat numbers of the travelers.

 PULLING DATA